-Department, and desiring that organization to be informed of my previous record and character, hereby authorize an investigation of my background, and the obtaining of any and all information which may concern my record and character, whether the said records are of a public, private, or confidential nature, including the results of any polygraph test; and, further, I hereby release all persons whomsoever, from any charge or civil suit resulting from furnishing of said information.
+I, , having made application with the Chambersburg Fire Department, and desiring that organization to be informed of my previous record and character, hereby authorize an investigation of my background, and the obtaining of any and all information which may concern my record and character, whether the said records are of a public, private, or confidential nature, including the results of any polygraph test; and, further, I hereby release all persons whomsoever, from any charge or civil suit resulting from furnishing of said information.

 I intend this authorization to include, among other records from any other sources, release to the Borough of Chambersburg by the National Personnel Records Center, or other custodian of my military record, of information or photocopies from my military personnel and related medical records.

 I understand that if and when I am hired, I may be terminated from employment with the Borough of Chambersburg immediately and without cause, if any response that is received from my background investigation is not acceptable to the Borough of Chambersburg.
 I further realize the Borough of Chambersburg will not disclose to me or my agents, any documents or information that they receive while conducting my background investigation, nor do I have to be told a reason why I was not hired.

 By my signature, I attest that I have read and understand the intent and use of this document and authorize its use, of my own free will.
 I further release the Borough of Chambersburg, its employees and agents from any claim and liability in the use of this document, or the collection of any information concerning me.

 A photocopy of this form will be valid as an original hereof, even though the said photocopy does not contain an original writing of my signature.

+Date

+Print Full Name of Applicant

+SSN

+Date of Birth Signature of Applicant (Affiant)

+NOTARY REQUIRED

+State of

-Date Print Full Name of Applicant SSN Date of Birth Signature of Applicant (Affiant) NOTARY REQUIRED State of County of SS: , being duly (sworn upon oath) (affirmed according to law) deposes and says that he/she is the above named applicant, and that the facts stated in the foregoing are true and correct to the best of his/her knowledge and belief.
-Sworn to and Subscribed before me this day of,, Notary Public
+County of SS:

+he/she is the above named applicant, and that knowledge and belief. ly (sworn upon oath) (affirmed according to law) deposes and says that the facts stated in the foregoing are true and correct to the best of his/her

+Sworn to and Subscribed before me this day of,,

+Notary Public